 For my wife: She wanted to be close to her mother who was nearing the end of a long battle with cancer.
 She also wanted to experience some of the diversity of Japan — ironically something that we encountered living in Canada amongst the Japanese diaspora community (I should probably write about this topic in the future as well).
 Two other reasons to move to a remote island in southwestern Japan: a respite from 10 years of Canadian winters, and a chance to farm!

 For our kids: We wanted to give them a chance to be a bit closer to their grandmother (unfortunately she passed just days after we arrived, and due to coronavirus restrictions, they were never able to meet her in the hospital).
 We wanted them to see a different part of Japan and get a sense of the diversity here.
-We also wanted them to increase their Japanese language skills in a native environment.
-Lastly, we wanted them learn some of the fundamental study skills that you can no longer learn in a Canadian education environment (possibly controversial topic, let me know if you would like to hear my TED talk on this).
+We also wanted them to increase their Japanese language skills in a native environment (see our thinking on raising kids in multiple languages).
+Lastly, we wanted them learn some of the fundamental study skills that you can no longer learn in a Canadian education environment (possibly controversial topic, let me know if you would like to hear my TED talk on this [NOTE: This is failed sarcasm.
+I don’t actually have a TED talk.
+But I certainly do have enough material on this topic for an 18 minute monologue!].

 Q: Okay, so why Iki?